SystemsApproach/sdn/access.rst

 Chapter 9:  Access Networks
 ===========================

-Having just looked at the first widespread use case of SDN, Network Virtualization, we now turn our attention to the latest emerging use
-case: Access Network, which includes both Fiber-to-the-Home and the Mobile Cellular Network.
+We now turn our attention to the latest emerging use case: the Access Network, which includes both Fiber-to-the-Home and the Mobile Cellular Network.
 It is still early (production deployments are just now being rolled out), but the opportunity is substantial.
 This chapter describes two examples of how SDN is being applied to access networks—*Passive Optical Networks (PON)* and *Radio Access Networks (RAN)*—the technologies at the core of Fiber-to-the-Home and the Mobile Cellular Network, respectively.